kernc/_sgs/content/pages/en/index.md

 hide_in_menu: 1
 template: page-homepage

-The small chamber orchestra  **_Slovenian String Sextet_** has been since 2017 performing in the Slovenian cultural space, throughout Europe and beyond.
+The chamber orchestra  **_Slovenian String Sextet_** has been since 2017 performing in the Slovenian cultural space, throughout Europe and beyond.
-The ensemble consists of top Slovenian musicians of the younger generation who gather their knowledge and experience both at home and abroad.
+The chamber ensemble consists of top Slovenian musicians of the younger generation who gather their knowledge and experience both at home and abroad.
 {: itemprop="description"}

 <blockquote cite="https://www.sigic.si/jesenske-serenade-2020.html" style="font-size: .9em; font-weight: 100; font-style: italic;"><p>